EutechCybernetic/lucy-pro-documentation/action.md

 An action can accept multiple inputs.
 To individually extract each input, just add a new output pin with the name of the field to be extracted.
-Select the [Action Start](actionstart-ref) block, then in the [propertiespanel](propertiespanel) click the 'Add Output' link to add a new output parameter.
+Select the [Action Start](actionstart-ref) block, then in the [Properties Panel](modeldesigner.rst#propertiespanel) click the 'Add Output' link to add a new output parameter.
 Multiple output paramaters can be specified at once by providing them as a comma separated list.

 These pins can then be connected to other blocks to kickstart your logic for your action.